7 Pantry Essentials for the Mediterranean Diet

 Storage: Unopened cans last 18–24 months in a cool pantry.
 Once opened, transfer to glass containers and refrigerate for up to 5 days, or freeze for 3 months.

-Make your own: Blanch 2 kg fresh, ripe tomatoes in boiling water for 30 seconds, peel, core, and simmer with a pinch of salt for 20 minutes until slightly thickened.
+Make your own: Blanch 2 kg fresh, ripe tomatoes in boiling water for 30 seconds, peel, core, and simmer with a tsp of salt for 20 minutes until slightly thickened.

 5. Dried Herbs & Spices